lilianabs/predict-hotel-reserv-cancelation-zenml/README.md

 ## Roadmap
 The next steps for this project are the following:

-* Run the pipelines in GCP.
+* Run the pipelines in Vertex AI.
 * Use [ZenML’s Stack Recipes](https://github.com/zenml-io/mlops-stacks#-list-of-recipes) to create the GCP infrastructure.
 * Implement data drift detection using Deepchecks.
 * Create a dashboard in Data Studio to visualise the predictions.
-* Improve the actual model: During the data validation step (using Deepchecks), it was detected that the data had conflicting labels as well as about 32% of duplicate data.
+* Improve the baseline model: During the data validation step, Deepchecks detected that the data had conflicting labels and about 32% of duplicate data.
 * Load the hotel bookings data to a relational database or data warehouse (BigQuery).